Every homeowner I know is constantly searching for the best ways to cut utility bills.

 Here’s how it works:

 - Sign up for a free OhmConnect account and sync it with your online utility account.
-OhmConnect will give you a free $75 just for going through the sign up process!
+OhmConnect will give you up to $75 just for going through the sign up process!

 - You must have an online account with one of these three utility companies to participate: Pacific Gas & Electric Company, San Diego Gas & Electric or Southern California Edison.